 We aim to put this commitment into practice by:

 Providing the best possible mental health care services we can by making sure our services are accessible and deliver equally good experiences and outcomes for all people especially in relation to the characteristics protected by the Equality Act 2010.
-These are age, disability, ethnicity, gender, render re-assignment, pregnancy and maternity, religion and belief and sexual orientation.
+These are age, disability, ethnicity, gender, gender reassignment, pregnancy and maternity, religion and belief, and sexual orientation

-Ensuring that all our services and all staff working on behalf of SLaM understand and support our commitment to eliminating discrimination, promoting equality and fostering good relations and put this into practice in everything they do.
+Ensuring that all our services and all staff working on behalf of the Trust understand and support our commitment to eliminating discrimination, promoting equality and fostering good relations and put this into practice in everything they do